nrking0/GraphAlgorithms/Documents/Results.md

 * matrixVectorMultiply(vector x) pre-multiplies given vector by the Markov matrix
 * pagerank() runs power iteration with Markov matrix and arbitrary starting vector
     * Computes x = Mx for many iterations until x converges to steady-state vector

+* Eigen C++ library is an optimized linear algebra library used for handling large algebraic operations
+* Utilized built-in sparse matrix and vector data structures
+* pageRank constructor creates the transition matrix and arbitrary starting vector
+* runPageRank multiplies transition matrix and starting vector over many iterations until the starting vector's values converge to a stable probability distribution
+    * Computes x = Mx until starting vector converges
+* top10Nodes() displays the top ten nodes or webpages of the graph with it's repsectful probability The following image shows the top ten webpages with it's probabilities.

 ![image](./images/pagerank.PNG)